mxkuznetsov/scissor-detection/README.md

 ## About this app

 Scissors Detected is a React webapp that uses Tensorflow and YOLO to detect people and scissors in the webcam feed.
 When scissors are detected, a photo is captured as potential evidence for running with scissors.
+Once the webcam feed is active, participants can hold up a pair of scissors to be captured by the feed.

 ## Quickstart